hotwired-laravel/turbo-laravel-site/source/_bootcamp/listing-chirps.md

 ## Extra Credit: Relative Dates

 Right now our `chirp.blade.php` partial formats the date as relative, but that's relative to the time it was rendered, not the current time.
-We can write it in a way that it would auto-update without requiring a page refresh using [Local-time Laravel](https://github.com/tonysm/local-time-laravel) package.
+We can write it in a way that it would auto-update without requiring a page refresh using [Local Time Laravel](https://github.com/tonysm/local-time-laravel) package.

 First, let's install it via Composer: